German military chief: Not clear if arrested officer part of network

 German media reports have said officials are looking into a possible network of five people around the 28-year-old lieutenant, identified only as Franco A.

-Wieker met Defence Minister Ursula von der Leyen in Berlin on Thursday, along with 100 top generals and admirals, to discuss what she has described as "weak leadership" in the military.
+Wieker was due to meet Defence Minister Ursula von der Leyen in Berlin on Thursday, along with 100 top generals and admirals, to discuss what she has described as "weak leadership" in the military.

 Von der Leyen on Wednesday visited the barracks in the French town of Illkirch where Franco A. was serving in the German-French Brigade, set up in 2010 as a showcase of cross-border cooperation.